RyderFiechter/Moxi_AI/node/README.md

 - View real-time node status
 - Update payment wallet address
 - Enable/disable storage lending
+- Trigger on-demand MOXI payouts without disabling lending
 - Register with blockchain registry
 - Update storage availability
 - Activate/deactivate in registry

+Rewards accrue at a fixed rate of **1 MOXI per second for every 10 GB** of committed storage.
+Pending balances remain active while lending is enabled and can be sent to your payment wallet via the payout endpoint or dashboard button at any time.

 ## HTTP API Endpoints